Wild Lettuce, Woodland Lettuce, Florida Blue Lettuce, False Lettuce

 The genus, Lactuca L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 115 species in the Lactuca genus (as of 3-11-21 when I last updated this page).
-It is a member of the plant family Asteraceae Family with 1,679 genera.
-Those numbers could change as updates are made and likely will.
+Plants of the World Online lists 115 species in the Lactuca genus (as of 5-15-21 when this page was last updated).
+It is a member of the plant family Asteraceae Family with 1,671 genera.
+Those numbers could change as updates are made by POWO.
+The number of genera in this family changes A LOT, up and down.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.